 Information and advice for both landlords and tenants.

-If you require general advice on landlord/tenant problems, rights, types of tenancy and responsibilities, evictions, notice to quit, please contact the Housing advice.
+If you require general advice on landlord/tenant problems, rights, types of tenancy and responsibilities, evictions, notice to quit, see our landlord engagement pages.
 If you require specific legal advice you need to contact a solicitor.

 The Council works in partnership with the Citizens Advice Bureau and The Navigator Centre.

-If you require housing advice on finding accommodation contact the housing options team.
+If you require housing advice on finding accommodation contact the homeless prevention team.

-Private rented or Housing Association tenant should contact housing advice for advice and options.
+Private rented or Housing Association tenants should contact housing advice for advice and options.

 Regardless of age or status, if you need advice or help with: